ENG517/Procedure/marshb/marsh-logic-vocal-presets-t2.md

 ![Locate Voice Option](assets/images/screenshots/T22-step3.jpg)

 ### 4. Explore Logic Pro's vocal presets
-- Once you select a vocal preset, the settings will be applied to your vocal track
+- Once you select a vocal preset, the settings will be applied to your vocal track.
-- Logic has a variety of vocal presets that range from mimicking the 1960s to expiremental delay
+- Logic has a variety of vocal presets that range from mimicking the 1960s to experimental delay.

 ![Vocal Preset Options](assets/images/screenshots/T2-step4.jpg)